jlehrer1/BTT-Practical/README.md

 ## Installation
 In order to get certain system information that is displayed on the Touch Bar, you will need to install some `brew` and `gem` packages (the list can be found in `requirements.sh`).
-If you aren't a developer, don't worry, it's all handled for you.
-However, you will still have to install the `XCode Developer Tools` if you haven't already, which will take up about 4GB of storage and may require a password.
+If you aren't a developer, you will still have to download the `XCode Developer Tools` if you haven't already, which will take up about 4GB of storage and may require a password during installation.
+This is official Apple software.
+If this is unfamiliar, don't worry.
+The entire process is handled for you.

-To install, open `Terminal.app`, and paste the following:
+To install, simply open `Terminal.app` (Terminal), and paste the following:
 ```
 git clone https://github.com/jlehrer1/BTT-Practical.git
 cd BTT-Practical/